What is Trauma-Informed Therapy?

 Knowing what to expect helps the nervous system settle.

+When life has felt unpredictable or unsafe, trust takes time to grow.
 So part of trauma-informed care is creating consistency and transparency in the therapeutic relationship.

 This might look like: